 is an important constraint.

-We also defined their typing rules:
+We also defined their typing rule:

 We can apply the exact same principle as for Num